nov3mb3r/monte-carlo/README.md

 ### Todos

- - Integrate Sainte Devote and Mirabeau into one file
+ - Integrate Sainte Devote and Mirabeau into one script
  - Add binaries

 License